Get up to $200 Back on Select Sets of 4 Tires.

 Buying Tips for Tire Replacements

 • Replace all four at once: Vehicle manufacturers recommend replacing all four tires on the vehicle at the same time.
 Replacing all four tires at once helps to maintain optimum vehicle performance and handling.
-If less than all four tires are replaced, it is recommended additional guidelines be followed.
+If less than all four tires are replaced, it is recommended additional guidelines to be followed.
 When replacing only two tires of the same size and construction as those on the vehicle, it is recommended to install the tires with the deepest tread depth on the rear axle to prevent a possible oversteer situation.
 A single new tire should be paired on the rear axle with the tire having the deepest tread depth of the other three tires.
-Read additional information on where to install less than four two tires on your vehicle.
+Read additional information on where to install less than four two tires on your vehicle .

 • 4WD and AWD Vehicle Guidelines: Always check and follow the recommendation in the vehicle owner's manual, even small variances in outside diameter may cause drive-train damage or mechanical malfunction.
 If no instructions for tire mixing appear in the vehicle owner's manual, follow these guidelines: